CMakePP/CMakePPLang/docs/source/index.rst

 strong, static typing written entirely using the original CMake language.
 CMakePPLang has different coding practices, paradigms, and standards than the native CMake language, much in the same way that C++ coding differs from C coding despite some level of interoperability.
+CMakePPLang is also designed with a C++-like feel to aid C++ programmers in using the language.

 This documentation is primarily meant to introduce users to the CMakePP language.
 It includes some basic usage examples, an overview of the features and